 - 1. Apportionment.
 Each Municipal Caucus shall elect delegates and alternates to the State Convention, apportioned among municipalities in proportion to the votes cast for the Democratic candidate for President or Governor in the general election preceding the Convention.
 The number of delegate positions allocated to a municipality shall be 3500 times the vote in the municipality divided by the total statewide vote, rounded to the nearest whole number but no less than one.
 Any fractional remainder of exactly one-half shall be rounded upward.
 The official calculation shall be done using a spreadsheet or similar computer process, using sufficient precision to avoid the possibility of roundoff error. - 2.
 Gender Balance.
 To the extent practicable, the delegation shall be gender balanced. - 3.
 Alternates.
 There shall be the same number of alternate position as delegate positions.
-At the municipal or precinct caucus, when the alternates are elected, priorities shall be assigned to the alternates by random drawing.
+At the municipal or precinct caucus, when When the alternates are elected at the caucus, priorities shall be assigned to the alternates by random drawing.
 There shall be separate pools in Presidential years for each preference group. - 4.
 Apportionment by Precincts.
-When delegates and alternates are elected at the precinct level, delegates and alternates shall be apportioned among precincts based upon the percentage of the municipality's last vote for the Democratic candidate for President or Governor which was cast within that precinct.
-If this is not possible, delegates and alternates shall be allocated based upon the percentage of the municipality's Democrats who reside within that precinct.
+When delegates and alternates are elected at the precinct, ward, or district level, delegates and alternates shall be apportioned among precincts based upon the percentage of the municipality's last vote for the Democratic candidate for President or Governor which was cast within that precinct he respective precincts, wards, or districts.
+If this is not possible, delegates and alternates shall be allocated based upon the percentage of the municipality's Democrats who reside within that each precinct, ward, or district.